-Today I was playing music on my iPhone that I have downloaded through Apple Music.
-Whenever I try to play the song, I get a message saying that my Apple Music subscription is expired and I need to turn it on in order to stream this song.
-I get the same exact message when I try to download the song to play offline on my iPhone.
-I'm perplexed as to why I can't play this song.
+Today I was playing my Apple Music on my iPhone that I have downloaded before.
+But when I try to play, I get a message saying that my Apple Music subscription is expired and I need to renew it to continue listening.
+I also get the same exact message when I try to download an Apple Music song.
+I'm perplexed as to why I can't play my music.

-As mentioned above, Apple Music streams are protected, which restricts you from listening to downloaded Apple Music tracks after canceling the subscription.
-To keep your downloaded Apple Music songs forever on your iPhone, iPad, Mac or other devices, you should learn how to record Apple Music songs.
-NoteBurner Apple Music Converter, a professional tool to record Apple Music songs thus converting them to plain MP3, AAC, FLAC, AIFF, or WAV, comes to rescue.
+As mentioned above, Apple Music streams are encrypted, which restricts you from listening to downloaded Apple Music tracks after canceling the subscription.
+To keep your downloaded Apple Music songs forever on your iPhone, iPad, Mac, or other devices, you should learn how to record Apple Music songs.

 Launch Apple Music Converter on Mac.
-And then click "Add" button to add any music file you want to convert.
-Or you can also directly drag & drop the music from iTunes / Music app to NoteBurner.
+And then click "Add" button to add any iTunes music file you want to convert.
+Or you can also directly drag & drop the music from iTunes / Music app to NoteBurner for parsing.

-After adding music, all your added files will list in the main interface.
-Then please click the Setting button to customize the output settings, including output format, output path.
+After adding Apple Music, all your selected audio tracks will be listed in a new window.
+Then please click the Setting button to customize the output settings, including conversion mode, output format, output quality, output path, and more.

-Now, all you need to do is to click the "CONVERT" button.
-Your music files will be converted with all ID Tags and Metadata kept.
-Generally, the output folder will open automatically once the conversion is completed.
+Now, all you need to do is to click the "Convert" button to save Apple Music songs to Mac locally.
+Your music files will be converted with all ID3 tags and metadata kept.
+Generally, the output folder will be opened automatically once the conversion is completed.

 NoteBurner adheres to strictly follow the US copyright regulations.
 We adopt advanced technology to record the unencrypted audio data and keep high audio quality output.
 Learn more >>